-Mykonos along with Santorini are, for many, the must go to island when in Greece.
-However our stopover to Mykonos was not typical in two different ways.
+Mykonos, along with Santorini are, for many, the must go-to island when in Greece.
+However, our stopover to Mykonos was not typical in two different ways.
 First, we decided not to stay an overnight on the island and we only booked a 3 hour visit with Viator combined with a 3 hour visit of Delos which was supposed to include lunch and a guide in Delos and Mykonos.
-And second, unexpectedly, we ended up no lunch and no guide.
+And second, unexpectedly, we ended up with no lunch and no guide.
 So… we were on our own and not prepared.

 Our stopover was in the afternoon and we started with a decent lunch next to the Manto Mavroenous statue.

 Overall, our visit was limited, but definitely not boring.
 In fact, it was colorful and busy.
-We saw vibrant boutiques, cafés, stores, restaurants, streets, along with a myriad of chapel and churches, Chora is definitely charming.
+We saw vibrant boutiques, cafés, stores, restaurants and streets, along with a myriad of chapels and churches, Chora is definitely charming.
 Beautiful people, beautiful background, warm, sophisticated and high-end stores around us.

-In addition, we were lucky while wondering the streets to encounter the famous windmills and the “little Venice” sector.
+In addition, we were lucky while wandering the streets to encounter the famous windmills and the “Little Venice” sector.

 Manto Mavroenous statue

 Manto Mavroenous is now being recognized for her work and positive influence during the Greek War of Independence.
 However, her life was not a fairy tale for the aristocratic lineage woman.
 From a rich background, she contributed financially to support directly and indirectly to the Hellenic cause.
 However, the same year she became famous on diverse perceptive she also lost everything.
 She died alone and deprived.
 Only years later the community realized her power and the impact of her work to the country.